bb-io/QuickBooks-Online/README.md

 - **On payments updated:** This event is triggered when a payment or payments is updated.
 - **On payments voided:** This event is triggered when a payment or payments is voided.
 - **On payments deleted:** This event is triggered when a payment or payments is deleted.

+## Unsupported features

+Quickbooks Online API is quite extensive and we are working on adding more features.
+If you need a specific feature, please reach out to us.

 ## Feedback